Xbox

 It remains a fascinating industry to observe, though.
 From its seemingly self-destructive tendencies in hiring and story creation to the encroachment of huge corporate thinking into spaces that flourished without it, it is never not entertaining.

-Recently, many hares were set running across the gaming community when Former CAA agent and game designer Seamus Blackley announced he was exiting Microsoft.
+Recently, many hares were set running across the gaming community when Former CAA agent and game designer Seamus Blackley made some comments about management moves at Microsoft.

-Blackley seemed to hint that the part was over for XBox and Microsoft wanted out in an interview with GamesBeat:
+Blackley seemed to hint that the party was over for XBox and Microsoft wanted out in an interview with GamesBeat:

 “Xbox, like a lot of businesses that aren’t the core AI business, is being sunsetted.
 They don’t say that, but that’s what’s happening.
 I expect that the new CEO, Asha Sharma, her job is going to be as a palliative care doctor who slides Xbox gently into the night.